Aturkii/Car-rental-System/README.md

 # Car Rental System

-The Car Rental System is an API application developed using the stack (MongoDB, Express.js, Node.js).
+This is a RESTful API built with Node.js, Express, and MongoDB.
 It provides functionalities for managing car rentals, customers, and rentals.

 ## Features